paleg/libadclient/README.md

 # libadclient
-Active Director client for c++ and python
+Active Directory client for c++ and python

 Requirements: openldap or SunLDAP